 If you’re looking for an expedition, tag on a trip to Mount Rinjani located within the same town, but be aware that this hike normally takes 4 days consisting of full-day treks to reach crater rims and summits.
 Unlike the trek to the waterfalls, we highly recommend hiring a guide for the trip and to bring some extra layers to keep warm in the tents.

-For Boutique Choose: Learn to Weave the Traditional way by a Native Sasak Villager
+Boutique Activity: Learn to Weave the Traditional way by a Native Sasak Villager

 One of Lombok’s biggest trade is in their hand weaved products ranging from clothes, blankets, and table covers.
 With their traditional equipment, they are able to create beautiful pieces of art out of various materials including silk, silver threads, and cotton.
 Weaving has become so essential in certain villages that it has become mandatory for its women to learn the art before they can get married.
 This is definitely the case at Sukarara Village, the biggest weaving town in Lombok.